 In a nutshell, focus on the question by rephrasing it or breaking it down under several sub-questions.
 The key is in putting yourself in the shoes of the question writer as to what key points or theories that person is looking for when posing the question.

-How many times have you been tempted to buy cheap Praxis II study materials?
+How many times have you been tempted to buy cheap Praxis study materials?
 And how many times have you been disappointed to find out that cheap study guides written by big publishing companies on Amazon.com and Barnes and Noble don’t offer any useful help?

-Buying poor quality Praxis study guides is a poor investment of money and time.
+Buying poor quality Praxis books is a poor investment of money and time.
 You’re bound to lose more money in the long run by failing your exam and postponing your teaching career.
 Just think of how you’ll miss on that big payday if you failed your teacher certification exam.
 You don’t want to delay progress to getting your degree or unemployed just because you didn’t pass your teaching exam.

 For the reasons mentioned above, you really need to learn how to get the best books.

-You can get the most practice for the Praxis II test if you obtain the best study manuals.
+You can get the most practice for the Praxis test if you obtain the best study manuals.
 Thus, you’re more likely to pass the exam and start your teaching career…

 …And also get that big payday as an educator you deserve.